UnnamedMoose/serialMonitor/README.md

 There is a script ```runSerialMonitor``` provided which does exactly the above.

-Tested on Ubuntu 16.04 with Pyton 2.7.12 and on Ubuntu 14.04 with Python 3.4.3.
+Tested on Ubuntu Ubuntu 16.04 with Python 3.5.2.

 GUI maintenance
 ================
 The GUI was originally built with `wxFormbuilder 3.5.1
 <https://github.com/wxFormBuilder/wxFormBuilder>`_.
-It does not support the newest wxWidgets, it seems, but to install it on Ubuntu Linux:

-    add-apt-repository ppa:wxformbuilder/release
-    apt-get install wxformbuilder

-**Further GUI edits should be done manually** on the ```serialMonitorBaseclasses.py```, until wxFormBuilder starts to support wx4.
-Exporting the code from the form builder right now will break the GUI.
+It did not support the newest wxWidgets (wx4), so exporting the code from the form builder 3.5.1 or older would break the GUI.

-Notes on building most recent wxFormBuilder 3.8.1:
+wxFormBuilder 3.8.1 does allow exporting the project to Python code, and this is what has been used to generate the GUI for the current release.
+Unfortunately, this form builder had to be built from source.
+Here are some helpful hints on building the most recent wxFormBuilder 3.8.1 (good luck):

 - Added '''#define __GXX_ABI_VERSION 1002''' in src/maingui.h to avoid conflicts between
     wxWidgets versions (<https://github.com/eranif/codelite/issues/825>).
 - Changed '''wxFALLTHROUGH''' to '''[[fallthrough]]''' in src/utils/typeconv.cpp to fix more wxWidgets compatibility issues.
 - Updated GNU C++ compiler to ensure C++14 compatibility (gcc 6.4.0).
-- Had to use '''git submodule update --init''' to fix ticpp.h file being missing
+- Had to use '''git submodule update --init''' to fix ticpp.h file being missing.

 Example
 ========